shanefostersmith/Platypus-Type-Extensions/README.md

 - **Categories**
     - Optimize categorical variables
 - **SteppedRange**
-    - Optimize a number within a range a step values
+    - Optimize a number within a range of step values
 - **RealList**
     - Optimize a number within any sequence of numbers